Operational guidelines

 See also Cluster architecture.

-Snapshotting and hydration considerations
+Snapshotting considerations

 For upsert sources, snapshotting is a resource-intensive operation that can require a significant amount of CPU and memory.